-Through a search of national databases and inquiries to NPS staff, we have identified 30 weather and climate stations within MEDN park units.
-Most of these are located in CHIS (16 stations).
-Most of the weather and climate stations identified for MEDN park units had metadata and data records that are sufficiently complete and satisfactory in quality.
+Through a search of national databases and inquiries to NPS staff, we have identified 30 weather and climate stations within NGPN park units.
+Theodore Roosevelt National Park (THRO) has the most stations within park boundaries (8).
+Most of the weather and climate stations we identified had metadata and data records that are sufficiently complete and satisfactory in quality.